 It won't cost you a dime to see their lists and all of their recommendations.
 If you're interested, click here for more information on a 30-day free trial.

 This article was originally published June 10, 2006.
 It has been updated.

 Rex Moore parks in a driveway and drives on a parkway.
 He owns shares of all companies mentioned in this article except ExxonMobil and Chevron.
 The Motley Fool owns shares of Berkshire Hathaway and Buffalo Wild Wings.
-Anheuser-Busch and Berkshire Hathaway are Motley Fool Inside Value recommendations.
-Berkshire Hathaway is also a Stock Advisor pick.
-Ctrip.com and Buffalo Wild Wings are Motley Fool Hidden Gems recommendations.
+Berkshire Hathaway is a Motley Fool Inside Value and Stock Advisor recommendation.
+Anheuser-Busch is a former Inside Value selection.
+Ctrip.com and Buffalo Wild Wings are Hidden Gems recommendations.
 Johnson & Johnson is an Income Investor recommendation.
 This information is brought to you by the Fool's disclosure policy.